 Electricity is essential energy —it keeps us cool in the summer, lights our house, keeps the refrigerator cold, and runs the TV, stereo, and computers.
 However, water and electricity are a dangerous combination.
-Whether it’s swimming, boating, or fishing, Safe Electricity reminds everyone to avoid electrical hazards during water recreation.
+Whether it’s swimming, boating or fishing, Safe Electricity reminds everyone to avoid electrical hazards during water recreation.

 Swimming Pools and Hot Tubs

 Ground fault circuit interrupters (GFCIs) are one form of protection from electrical hazards.
 GFCIs detect dangerous situations where a shock may occur and cut off power to prevent shock.
 Any situation where electricity is used near water is a shock hazard.
-You should have GFCI protection on underwater lighting circuits, lighting around pools, and hot tubs and spas.
+You should have GFCI protection on underwater lighting circuits, lighting around pools, hot tubs, and spas.
 Safe Electricity offers the following tips to stay safe in or around swimming pools:

 - Build pools and decks at least 5 feet away from all underground electric lines and at least 25 feet away from overhead electric lines.